Abigail/Abigail.github.io/Src/Trapped/go_between.md

 ### Spiral

-On both the Square and Diamond Spiral, the %%PIECE%% will escape straight forward with an escape velocity of 1.
+On both the Square and Diamond Spiral, the **Go-Between** will escape straight forward with an escape velocity of 1.

 ### Wedge

-On both the Folded and Flat Wedge, the %%PIECE%% will escape straight forward with an escape velocity of 1.
+On both the Folded and Flat Wedge, the **Go-Between** will escape straight forward with an escape velocity of 1.